COMP5541/CalculatorPro/README.txt

 Prerequisites
-Download package CalculatorPro from https://github.com/COMP5541/CalculatorPro To run, save CalculatorPro folder in your drive and run calculator.py inside CalculatorPro/calculatorUI.
+Download package CalculatorPro from https://github.com/COMP5541/CalculatorPro To run, save CalculatorPro folder in your drive and run calculator.py

 Requires Python 3.6